pinkpig777/agentic-resume-tailor/README.md

 - The Resume Editor writes directly to the DB via CRUD endpoints.
 - Re-ingest always exports the DB to `data/my_experience.json`, then ingests Chroma.
 - `data/my_experience.json` is an exported artifact for inspection/backups, not the primary store.
+- App settings are stored in `config/user_settings.json` and editable in the Resume Editor.

 ### Export format (`my_experience.json`)